fundakol/pytest-jira-xray/README.rst

     $ pytest --jira-xray --testplan TestPlanId

-* Use with Jira API KEY:
+* Store results in a file instead of exporting directly to a XRAY server

 .. code-block:: bash

-    $ pytest --jira-xray --api-key
+    $ pytest --jira-xray --xraypath=xray.json

 * Use with Jira cloud: